 Legacy pre v1.6.3 Phoenix App

 Getting an application running on Fly.io is essentially working out how to package it as a deployable image and attach it to a database.
-Once packaged, it can be deployed to the Fly.io global application platform.
+Once packaged, it can be deployed to the Fly.io platform.

 In this guide we’ll learn how to deploy an Elixir Phoenix application on Fly.io and connect it to a PostgreSQL database.